0b10010010/TargetDevelopment/README.md

 testTarget(tgt, 'framework');
 ```
 In the code snippet above, a line with a function `createTarget()` which is commented out contains an argument string `'initialize'`.
 This argument will initialize all the features your reference target supports.
 Since my hardware will not have same features as the reference target, I did not initialize my new target with its reference target.

+If everything was setup right, the test function `testTarget()` will return PASSED.
+If something goes wrong and the test returns FAILED or INCOMPLETE, a link to the test diagnostic logs is shown below the test summary.

+## Create a New Hardware from Reference Target